Sean M. Berkowitz: Lay and Skilling trial

 Berkowitz cross-examined Jeffrey K. Skilling (Enron President and COO), sending the former CEO into a temper tantrum on the stand.
 He was also the ending voice for the prosecution as he concluded the government’s closing arguments to the jury by urging them to send a message to Lay and Skilling that "you can’t buy justice, you have to earn it."

 In his closing arguments, Berkowitz used a large black and white cardboard display with the word "truth" emblazoned on one side and "lies" on other side.
 "You get to decide whether they told truth or lies, black and white," he told the jury.
 "Don't let the defendants, with their high-paid experts and their lawyers, buy their way out of this," he said.
 "I'm asking you to send them a message that it's not all right.
 You can't buy justice; you have to earn it."

 On May 25, 2006, after the jury found both Skilling and Lay guilty, Berkowitz scolded the Enron executives, saying that "you can't lie to shareholders, you can't put yourselves in front of your employees' interests.
 No matter how rich and powerful you are, you have to play by the rules."
 Berkowitz noted the FBI spent five years investigating the Enron case and that his team spent many long nights working on the trial, warning other executives who think about committing fraud that "no matter how complicated or sophisticated a case may be, people like that stand ready to investigate."

 Berkowitz also successfully defended Michael Sussman in the only prosecution brought by John Durham to have gone to trial.
 Sussman was accused of lying to the FBI that he represented the Hillary Clinton for President Campaign.
 The jury acquitted him in its second day of deliberation.
 Sussman had reported about potential connections between the Trump Organization and Russia.

 Education

 Berkowitz received his B.A. degree summa cum laude from Tulane University (with a Dean's Honor Scholarship) in 1989 and received his J.D. degree cum laude from Harvard Law School in 1992.

-He was an avid and skilled high school debater at Glenbrook North High School (class of 1985).
-He won the Glenbrook North Distinguished Alumnus Award on May 25, 2007.